muratk3n/thirdwave/en/2019/06/bancor.md

 *--------------*

-The last part is very interesting; it suggests a changing of the Euro from what it is today into a *European bancor*.
-Most of the problems the author talks about internationally has occured already inside the European Union between Greece and other debtor countries.
-This was a systemic problem, and we can't fix systemic problems by asking creditor nations to be "more mindful" and "be more European".
-Incentives are everything, any system is a collection of incentives.
-Change the incentives, change the game.

-Bancor requires no anchor (it rhymes!); that part I especially like.
-There are a certain group of econs out there who have an odd infatuation with gold (Keynes despised it, called it a barbaric relic).
+Bancor requires no anchor; There are a certain group of econs out there who have an odd infatuation with gold (Keynes despised it, called it a barbaric relic).
 The yellow metal is nothing special.
 We *imbue* moneyness on things ourselves, from the beginning of ancient times (money is created by armies.
 King deploys soldiers to get slaves to dig x out of the ground, gives x to the soldiers as minted money, and taxes ordinary people in x [2]).

-I like that bancor discourages both creditors and debtors, PLUS adjusts the exchange rate depending on the status of countries, whether on the plus side, or the minus side of the ledger.
+Bancor discourages both creditors and debtors, PLUS adjusts the exchange rate depending on the status of countries, whether on the plus side, or the minus side of the ledger.
 In essence what should have happened through "floating" currency exchanges, happens through bancor.

-Some say the IMF has plans to make SDR the world's reserve currency, when the next crisis hits, they will reveal this plan.
-This is an incredibly bad idea, SDR is anchored, tied to gold, and IMF is bunch of non-elected officials who should not make decisions that effect everyone globally.
-Bancor is the way to go.

-Could crypto be a global currency?
-I would not wait on this, crypto is and will be an excellent medium of exchange (as an lightning fast electronic payment system), but the pressing need for a global currency that somehow ties all national currencies, exchange rates, trade imbalances is here with us, and needs to be solved ASAP.

 Refs